XimeraProject/ximeraFirstSteps/README.md

 Procedure:
 - Log into GitHub and go to [ximeraFirstSteps](https://github.com/XimeraProject/ximeraFirstSteps)
 - Push the "Fork" button, and now you have a copy of this repository in your account.
 - Start a Codespace (under the green 'Code' button).
 - Presumably, GitHub will notify you (somewhat inconspicuously) that **you** will pay for this codespace.
 You can ignore this warning, as the first 120 hours per month are free, which is sufficient for experimenting.
 - The first time you start this codespace, it will take a few minutes to build a "devcontainer" for you.
 Subsequent starts will be faster.
 - You should get a Visual Studio Code window inside your browser with buttons in the bottom right of the window: 'PDF,' 'HTML,' 'SERVE,' and 'Extra.'
 - Push 'SERVE' and wait a few minutes to let your Codespace compile the demo course.
 - Select 'PORTS' (next to 'TERMINAL'), and click on the "globe" icon that appears next to the URL under 'Forwarded Address' to open a browser window on your private Ximera server inside your Codespace.

+This fork will server as your personal copy of our deploy scripts.
+You can go to your GitHub page, find your fork of this repository, and "Sync fork" to obtain the most recent deploy environment.
+If you want to make **new** Ximera content, either use this repository as a Template (there should be a large "Template" button near the top-right of the page), or use [ximeraNewProject](https://github.com/XimeraProject/ximeraNewProject) as a template.

 ## Compare with the published course